seamplex/feenox/README.md

 :::{.alert .alert-warning}
 > Please note that FeenoX is a [back end](https://en.wikipedia.org/wiki/Front_and_back_ends) aimed at advanced users.
 > It **does not include a graphical interface**.
 For an easy-to-use web-based front end with FeenoX running in the cloud directly from your browser see [CAEplex](https://www.caeplex.com) at <https://www.caeplex.com>.
+> Any contribution to make dekstop GUIs such as [PrePoMax](https://prepomax.fs.um.si/) or [FreeCAD](http://https://www.freecadweb.org) to work with FeenoX are welcome.

 :::::: {.not-in-format .plain .markdown .gfm .plain .latex }
 <div class="embed-responsive embed-responsive-16by9 mb-3">